b-rodrigues/rap4all/README.md

 ## NEWS

+2023-07-10: Two formatting issues were fixed on pages 338 and 419 from the PDF.

 2023-06-29: A typo was spotted on the PDF version of the book, at the top of page 468.
 The command after `docker push:` was missing.
 This is now fixed.